 Together with our partners, clients and good old market research we have compiled a list of the most in demand skills.
 FinTech startups can’t match the salaries of well capitalised businesses and often struggle to hire the talent they need.
-We have excluded startup data from our research and have focussed on companies with 50 plus people and capital in excess of $10m.
+We have excluded startup data from our research and have focussed on companies series A and beyond.

 Banking and Financial Services Software companies have big plans in 2019.
 Established banks will look to defend their position as Australia goes Neo Bank crazy.
 Large international players now see Australia as a major strategic play as open banking puts Australia on the map for innovation.